zooeymoon1989/k8s-simple-golang/README.md

 # k8s-simple-golang

-sample container for learing k8s in cluster
+sample container for learning k8s in cluster